trid2q/csc7551-project/README.md

 # csc7551-project

 # Code has been tested on PDS Dozer
+# There are 2 different codes:  sequential and multiprocessor
-# Test results are store in directory "result"
+# Test results are store in directory "result" of each code directory

-#COMMANDS:
+#COMMANDS:  in each code directory, issue the following commands

 #TO CLEAN: make clean